naa986/easy-google-adsense/easy-google-adsense/readme.txt

 none

 == Changelog ==

+= 1.0.5 =
+* Ads are no longer shown when a user is logged in as an administrator.

 = 1.0.4 =
 * Updated the ad code that allows AdSense to trigger optimization features earlier to improve the performance of the ads.